Level8Broccoli/docker-dev/README.md

 # docker-dev

-Slim docker environment for development.
-Mounts the `src` folder which has a simple [Bun](https://bun.sh) project ready.
+Simple docker environment for development.
+Mounts the `src` folder which has a small [Bun](https://bun.sh) project ready.

 ## Build and run